ThomasVon2021/blikvm/README.md

-# BLIKVM

-# An application board for PiKVM
+# Open and cheap DIY and plug-n-play IP-KVM

 BLIKVM is a Open KVM, it has three versions: CM4 Board, Raspberry HAT, PCIE Board.
-The software use <a href="https://github.com/pikvm/pikvm" target="_blank">pikvm.</a>
 This device helps to manage servers or workstations remotely, regardless of the health of the operating system or whether one is installed.
 Join our <a href="https://discord.gg/9Y374gUF6C" target="_blank">BLIKVM Discord Community</a> for Support, FAQ & News!
 <a href="https://www.blicube.com/BLIKVM/" target="_blank">BLIKVM detailed document links.</a>